MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-receive-items.md

 ---
-title: How to Receive Items | Microsoft Docs
+title: How to Receive Items
-description: When items arrive at a warehouse that is set up for warehouse receipt processing, you must retrieve the lines of the released source document that triggered their receipt.
+description: This topic is an overview of the different ways of receiving items at a warehouse, for example items with a purchase order or items with a warehouse receipt.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual